-A Brief in Support of Motion is one of a set of required documents that make up a written Motion:
+A Brief in support of motion is one of a set of required documents that make up a written motion:

 - Notice of Motion;

 - Motion;

 - Brief in Support of Motion;

-- Affidavit in Support of Motion; and
+- Declaration in Support of Motion; and

 - Other supporting documents.

-A Brief in Support of Motion is a written explanation of why you, the moving party, should have your Motion granted.
+A Brief in support of motion is a written explanation of why you, the moving party, should have your motion granted.

-A Brief takes the rules and laws that you listed in your Motion and support your request and explains how they apply to the facts of your particular situation.
+A Brief takes the rules and laws that support your request and explains how they apply to the facts of your particular situation.

-Facts referred to in the Brief must also appear in your Affidavit in Support of Motion or Declaration in Support of Motion.
+Facts referred to in your Brief must also appear in your declaration in support of the motion.